astramind-ai/Pulsar/docs/installation-windows-NVIDIA.md

 ## Troubleshooting

 - If you encounter issues with GPU access, ensure your GPU drivers are correctly installed and that Docker has the necessary permissions.
-- For AMD GPUs, make sure the ROCm for Windows package is properly installed and configured.
 - If the containers fail to start, check the Docker logs for error messages:
   ```powershell
   docker-compose logs